microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ```
 #include "DmfModules.Library.h
 ```
-Next, write the DriverEntry function as you would normally---it has nothing that is DMF specific.
+Next, write the DriverEntry function as you would normally—it has nothing that is DMF-specific.

 In the Client Driver's DeviceAdd callback, allocate an opaque DMF structure that is used later during initialization: